NickFane/Helixium/docs/ci-cd-pipeline.md

    - Verify file paths in trigger configuration
    - Ensure workflow file is in correct location

+4. **Health Check Failures**
+   - The application includes a `/health` endpoint in nginx.conf
+   - Health checks use `localhost/health` within the container
+   - Ensure nginx is running and responding on port 80

 ### Debug Steps

 1. **Check Environment Variables**